 Overall, the housing stock will need to be larger and more diverse to better serve the region's housing needs.
 New housing types are needed to better reflect Redmond's rich diversity.
-This includes housing for cultural preferences, disability needs, and aging in place considerations.
 The lack of housing diversity meeting different needs and continued underproduction of housing has a compounding impact.
-Most recent housing production has been dense, multi-family housing and housing is predominantly apartments and single-family detached homes in the City.
+Most recent housing production has been dense, multi-family and housing is predominantly apartments and single-family detached homes.
 Middle housing (or single-family housing such as townhomes and ADUs) is sorely missing in Redmond.
-Homeownership seems out-of-reach for many.
+Homeownership is preferred over renting but seems out-of-reach for many.
 Redmond needs to support increased production of low to middle-income housing to own and rent, as well as an increase in the supply of family-friendly housing options.